ductri/demo_community_detection/readme.md

 - Download code for this demo

-- Modify first 7 lines in `demo.m` to include proper path to relevant directories.
+- Modify the first 7 lines in `demo.m` to include proper paths to relevant directories.

 - Run `matlab demo.m`